 - Display Progress with Rsync

---progressoption to display progress during the file transfer between source and destination with Rsync command.
+--progressoption to display progress during the file transfer between source and destination with the rsync command.

 rsync -avh --progress /src [email protected]:/dest